datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

    :cast: catalog_basics
    :notes: Validate metadata according to the catalog schema

-   $ datalad catalog validate --metadata toy_metadata.jsonl
+   $ datalad catalog-validate --metadata toy_metadata.jsonl

 Great!
 This confirms that we have valid metadata :)